-Other than disputes involving an "Invalid Scores" review (see the "Invalid Scores" section later in this guide) or infringement of the College Board's intellectual property rights, all disputes against the College Board and/or any or all of its contractors, that relate in any way to registering for or taking the SAT, including but not limited to requesting or receiving test accommodations, score reporting, and the use of test taker data, shall exclusively be resolved by a single arbitrator through binding, individual arbitration administered by the American Arbitration Association ("AAA"), under the AAA Consumer Arbitration Rules in effect at the time a request for arbitration is filed with the AAA.
-Copies of the AAA Rules can be located at www.adr.org.
-Unless the parties mutually agree otherwise, the seat and the place of the arbitration shall be New York, New York.
-The parties agree that the Federal Arbitration Act ("FAA"), 9 U.S.C. § 1 et seq. governs this provision, and it is the intent of the parties that the FAA shall pre-empt all State laws to the fullest extent permitted by law.
-No arbitration may be maintained as a class action, and the arbitrator shall not have the authority to combine or aggregate the disputes of more than one individual, conduct any class proceeding, make any class award, or make an award to any person or entity not a party to the arbitration, without the express written consent of the College Board.
-By agreeing to arbitration in accordance with this section, you are waiving your right to have your dispute heard by a judge or jury.
-Each party will be responsible for its own fees and expenses incurred in connection with the arbitration, regardless of its outcome.
-For purposes of this provision, each College Board contractor is a third-party beneficiary of this section, is entitled to the rights and benefits hereunder, and may enforce the provisions hereof as if it were a party hereto.
+- a.
+General Arbitration Rules ("General Arbitration Rules") - All disputes between you and College Board and/or any or all of its contractors that relate in any way to registering for or taking the SAT, including but not limited to requesting or receiving test accommodations, score reporting, the use of your data, test security issues, or the Score Validity Process, but excluding all claims that a party violated the intellectual property rights of the other party, shall exclusively be resolved by a single arbitrator through binding, individual arbitration administered by the American Arbitration Association ("AAA") under the AAA Consumer Arbitration Rules in effect at the time a request for arbitration is filed with the AAA.
+Copies of the AAA Rules can be located at adr.org. - Disputes relating to the Score Validity Process (defined in the "Invalid Scores" section above) are subject to both these General Arbitration Rules and the Supplemental Arbitration Rules defined below.
+If there is a conflict between the General Arbitration Rules and the Supplemental Arbitration Rules, the Supplemental Arbitration Rules will control. - The proceedings should be conducted at a location which is reasonably convenient to both parties with due consideration of their ability to travel and other pertinent circumstances.
+If the parties are unable to agree on a location, the parties agree that the proceedings will be conducted through documentary submissions and/or via a video or telephonic call or, in the event that face-to-face proceedings are agreed to by the parties or required by the arbitrator, at a location that is reasonably convenient to both parties in accordance with the AAA Consumer Arbitration Rules. - The parties agree that the Federal Arbitration Act ("FAA") 9 U.S.C. § 1 et seq. governs this provision, and it is the intent of the parties that the FAA shall preempt all State laws to the fullest extent permitted by law. - No arbitration may be maintained as a class or collective action, and the arbitrator shall not have the authority to combine or aggregate the disputes of more than 1 individual, conduct any class or collective proceeding, make any class or collective award, or make an award to any person or entity not a party to the arbitration, without the express written consent of College Board. - By agreeing to arbitration in accordance with this section, you are waiving your right to have your dispute heard by a judge or jury except as set forth below. - Each party will be responsible for its own fees and expenses and any legal fees incurred in connection with the arbitration except that College Board will pay your AAA filing fee.
+This does not preclude the arbitrator from granting relief in accordance with AAA Consumer Arbitration Rules.